nuuuwan/lanka_data_timeseries/README.md

 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets HAMBANTOTA (cbsl - Annual)
 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets JAFFNA (cbsl - Annual)
 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KALUTARA (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KANDY (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KEGALLE (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KILINOCHCHI (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KURUNEGALA (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets MANNER (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets MATALE (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets MATARA (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets MONARAGALA (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets MULATIVU (cbsl - Annual)